Wolfgang Stegmüller

-Wolfgang Stegmüller (/de/; June 3, 1923 – June 11, 1991) was a German-Austrian philosopher who made important contributions in philosophy of science and analytic philosophy.
+Wolfgang Stegmüller (/de-AT/; June 3, 1923 – June 11, 1991) was an Austrian philosopher who made important contributions in philosophy of science and analytic philosophy.

 Biography

 Stegmüller studied economics and philosophy at the University of Innsbruck.
-In 1944 he graduated as "Diplom-Volkswirt" and one year later he obtained a PhD in economics.
+In 1944, he graduated as "Diplom-Volkswirt" and one year later he obtained a PhD in economics.
 Also at the University of Innsbruck he obtained in 1947 a PhD in philosophy with the thesis Erkenntnis und Sein in der modernen Ontologie mit besonderer Berücksichtigung der Erkenntnismetaphysik Nicolai Hartmanns: eine kritische Untersuchung.
-In 1949 he habilitated with the thesis Sein, Wahrheit und Wert in der heutigen Philosophie.
+In 1949, he habilitated with the thesis Sein, Wahrheit und Wert in der heutigen Philosophie.

 After a stay of one year at the University of Oxford in 1954 he returned to the University of Innsbruck where he was appointed as associate professor for philosophy in 1956.
-After staying as a visiting professor at the Universities of Kiel and Bonn he received a call from the Ludwig Maximilian University of Munich.
+After staying as a visiting professor at the Universities of Kiel and Bonn he received a call from the Ludwig-Maximilians-Universität München (LMU).
 In 1958, he was appointed professor for philosophy, logic, and philosophy of sciences there and became director of the "Seminar II".
 Except for two stays as a visiting professor in 1962/63 and 1964 at the University of Pennsylvania, he remained in Munich and ran there a center for analytical philosophy until his retirement in 1990.
 From 1977 to 1979 he also was dean of the faculty for philosophy, philosophy of science, and statistics.

 Stegmüller was from 1966 onwards a corresponding member of the Austrian Academy of Sciences and from 1967 on a member of the Bavarian Academy of Sciences and Humanities.
 1972 he became a member of the French Institut International de Philosophie, located in Paris.
 He also was a member of the International Academy of Science, Munich founded in 1980.
 In 1989 W. Stegmüller was awarded an honorary doctorate from the University of Innsbruck.
 After his retirement he was elected as honorary president of the Gesellschaft für Analytische Philosophie (Society for Analytical Philosophy).